ietf-teep/teep-in-cc/README.md

    This use case refers to the case 1 of TEEP architecture.
 If the network user provides this package, the process of TEEP is as follow.
-   Whenever PD is involved in a package, this package must be encrypted (or during secure channel), similarly hereinafter.
+   Whenever PD is involved in a package, this package must be encrypted, similarly hereinafter.

    1. Network user requests for confidential computing resource to the